CottageLabs/journalcheckertool/ui/content/exception-lists.md

 * ISSN (electronic) - The Electronic ISSN of the journal, if available
 * Publisher - The name of the publisher

+## Open Access Exceptions

+This is a list of titles which meet the Plan S criteria for Open Access, but do not meet the criteria for inclusion into DOAJ.

+This list is supplied to JCT by cOAlition S, and can be obtained from [this CSV](https://docs.google.com/spreadsheets/d/e/2PACX-1vSexj1DPUkhIDZvVX-CkGTkR_zwduUVlZ4DKVNnS1g0w1AlGKDUSx2t7HAawCcSAR6qqsJAQ7dPHWIa/pub?gid=404801205&single=true&output=csv)

+The format of the CSV is straightforward:

+* Journal Title	(according to the publisher)
+* ISSN (print) - The Print ISSN of the journal, if available
+* ISSN (electronic) - The Electronic ISSN of the journal, if available
+* Publisher - The name of the publisher
+* Caveat - Any caveats you need to know about the nature of the exception